-Line 18.- A beneficiary who receives a lump-sum distribution because of a plan participant's death must reduce the taxable part of the distribution by any Federal estate tax paid on the lump-sum distribution.
-The reduction is made by entering on line 18 the Federal estate tax attributable to the lump-sum distribution.
+Line 18.
+A beneficiary who receives a lump-sum distribution because of a plan participant's death must reduce the taxable part of the distribution by any Federal estate tax paid on the lump-sum distribution.
+Do this by entering on line 18 the Federal estate tax attributable to the lump-sum distribution.
 Also see the instructions for line 6.